Laura Ashley Keller Killed in Greenleaf Twp Car Accident

 The northbound 2011 Chevrolet Malibu left the road at approximately 9:51 p.m., rolled multiple times, and came to a stop in a ditch.

 The driver of the Chevrolet, a 39-year-old Litchfield woman, was taken to CentraCare — St. Cloud Hospital with life-threatening injuries.
+Keller was a passenger in the vehicle and was pronounced dead following the crash.

-Meeker County Sheriff’s Office, Litchfield Fire and Police departments, and multiple ambulance services responded to the scene.
+The Meeker County Sheriff’s Office, Litchfield Fire and Police departments, and multiple ambulance services responded to the scene.

+Investigators suspect alcohol played a role in the wreck.
 The crash remains under investigation.

 How common are alcohol-related crashes in Minnesota?

 Impaired driving remains a persistent danger on rural corridors like Highway 22.
-According to the Minnesota Department of Public Safety, alcohol-related crashes account for approximately 115 death and over 2,200 injuries annually across the state.
-In single-vehicle rollovers such as this, crash reconstruction investigators careful examine tire marks, vehicle resting positions, and toxicology reports to establish a definitive timeline of events leading up to the departure from the travel lanes.
+According to the Minnesota Department of Public Safety, alcohol-related crashes account for approximately 115 deaths and over 2,200 injuries annually across the state.
+In single-vehicle rollovers such as this, crash reconstruction investigators carefully examine tire marks, vehicle resting positions, and toxicology reports to establish a definitive timeline of events leading up to the departure from the travel lanes.

 What factors do investigators examine in Greenleaf Township rollovers?